-- (1) A home is included in "homes closed" when title to and possession of the property is transferred to the buyer.
-Revenues and cost of sales for a home are recognized at the time of the closing of a sale, when title to and possession of the property are transferred to the buyer. - (2) Home gross margin is defined as the difference between home sales revenues and cost of sales-homes, expressed as a percentage of home sales revenues.
+(1) A home is included in "homes closed" when title to and possession of the property is transferred to the buyer.
+Revenues and cost of sales for a home are recognized at the time of the closing of a sale, when title to and possession of the property are transferred to the buyer.

+(2) Home sales gross margin percentage is defined as the difference between home sales revenues and cost of sales-homes, expressed as a percentage of home sales revenues.
 Cost of sales-homes includes the land costs, home construction costs, indirect costs of construction, previously capitalized interest, a reserve for warranty expense, architecture fee amortization, impairment charges, closing costs, and pre-acquisition costs related to real estate purchases that are no longer probable.

-Adjusted home gross margin is not a financial measure under GAAP and should not be considered an alternative to home gross margin determined in accordance with GAAP as an indicator of operating performance.
+(3) Adjusted home sales gross margin percentage, which is defined as adjusted home sales gross margin expressed as a percentage of home sales revenues, is not a financial measure under GAAP and should not be considered an alternative to home sales gross margin percentage determined in accordance with GAAP as an indicator of operating performance.
 We use this measure to evaluate our performance against other companies in the homebuilding industry and believe it is also relevant and useful to investors.
-Adjusted home gross margin is home gross margin that is adjusted to exclude inventory impairments homes and interest amortized to cost of sales.
-The following is a reconciliation of home gross margin, which is the most directly comparable GAAP financial measure, to adjusted home gross margin:
+Adjusted home sales gross margin is home sales gross margin that is adjusted to remove inventory impairments, interest amortized to cost of sales, and purchase price accounting adjustments.
+The following is a reconciliation of home sales gross margin, which is the most directly comparable GAAP financial measure, to adjusted home sales gross margin:

-Year ended May 31, 2021 2020 2019 Homebuilding Consolidated: (\$ in thousands) Home sales revenues \$ 2,238,479 \$ 1,767,058 \$ 1,665,997 Cost of sales homes 1,739,732 1,449,622 1,386,429 Home gross margin 498,747 317,436 279,568 Add: Inventory impairments 147 2,701 3,157 Interest amortized to cost of sales 45,984 39,127 34,860 Adjusted home gross margin \$ 544,878 \$ 359,264 \$ 317,585 Ratio of home gross margin to home sales revenue 22.3 % 18.0 % 16.8 % Ratio of adjusted home gross margin to home sales revenue 24.3 % 20.3 % 19.1 %
+Year ended May 31, 2022 2021 2020 Homebuilding Consolidated: (\$ in thousands) Home sales revenues \$ 3,220,644 \$ 2,238,479 \$ 1,767,058 Cost of sales homes 2,314,756 1,739,732 1,449,622 Home sales gross margin 905,888 498,747 317,436 Add: Inventory impairments 34 147 2,701 Interest amortized to cost of sales 56,409 45,984 39,127 Adjusted home sales gross margin \$ 962,331 \$ 544,878 \$ 359,264 Ratio of home gross margin to home sales revenue 28.1 % 22.3 % 18.0 % Ratio of adjusted home gross margin to home sales revenue 29.9 % 24.3 % 20.3 %

-(3) Interest incurred for any period is the aggregate amount of interest that is capitalized or charged directly to interest expense during such period.
-The following table summarizes interest costs incurred, amortized to cost of sales, and expensed during the year ended May 31, 2021, 2020, and 2019:
+(4) Interest incurred for any period is the aggregate amount of interest that is capitalized or charged directly to interest expense during such period.
+The following table summarizes interest costs incurred, amortized to cost of sales, and expensed during the years ended May 31, 2022, 2021, and 2020: